raspberrypilearning/astropi-iss-speed/en/step_9.md

 - Choose a different number of feature matches to use
 - Use more than two photos
 - Check how long a photo takes to be written to disk to get a more accurate value for the time between photos
-- Does the curvature of the Earth have an effect on the actual distance values traveled?
+- Does the curvature of the Earth have an effect on the actual distance values travelled?
 - Does the height of the identified feature also have an effect?
 - Does the angle of motion (diagonally across the frame) have a impact that needs to be corrected for?